Instill AI

 Systematic Review with AI: Screen and Extract Data from Research Papers in Minutes

-Learn how AI-powered structured tables replace Excel and Covidence for systematic review data extraction — with built-in audit trails, dual-reviewer workflows, and analysis-ready output.
+Learn how AI-powered structured tables replace Excel-based data extraction after screening — with source citations, dual-reviewer workflows, and analysis-ready output for systematic reviews.

 If you’ve ever done a systematic review, you know the pain: dozens of PDFs, hundreds of data points to copy into Excel, and no reliable way to trace where each number came from.
-The data extraction phase alone can take weeks — and that’s before two reviewers try to reconcile their spreadsheets.
+According to

 Key Takeaways

-- Dual-reviewer workflow built in — two reviewers use the same column schema but different extraction instructions, producing the controlled disagreements that Cochrane methodology requires.
+• Dual-reviewer workflow built in — two reviewers use the same column schema but different extraction instructions, producing the controlled disagreements that

 The Problem: Data Extraction Is the Systematic Review Bottleneck

 A systematic review follows a well-defined pipeline: search → screen → extract → analyze → report.
 Tools like PubMed and databases handle search.
-Covidence handle screening.
-But when it comes to Phase 3: Data Extraction — the step where you actually pull numbers, outcomes, and quality assessments out of each paper — the state of the art is still a researcher with a PDF on one monitor and a spreadsheet on the other.
+Covidence handles screening.
+But when it comes to data extraction — the step where you actually pull numbers, outcomes, and quality assessments out of each paper — the state of the art is still a researcher with a PDF on one monitor and a spreadsheet on the other.

 If you’ve been through this, the following will sound painfully familiar:

-- Open PDF.
+1. Open PDF.
 Scroll to the CONSORT (Consolidated Standards of Reporting Trials) flow diagram to find how many participants were randomized.
 Switch to your Excel spreadsheet.
-Type "" into cell B7.
+Type "N=120N = 120" into cell B7.

 Instill AI Collection is a structured table where each column acts as a mini AI agent.
 Instead of copying data from PDFs into cells, the workflow starts with a single prompt: